nasa/trick/trick_source/trick_utils/SAIntegrator/examples/MassSpringDamper/README.md

 # MassSpringDamper

-This program uses the SemiImplicitEuler integrator to simulate a simple mass-spring-damper.
+This program uses the SA::EulerCromerIntegrator  to simulate a simple mass-spring-damper.

 Generate the results as follows:
 '''